Vikram Dev III: Expansion of territories

-When Vikram Dev took up the mantle the territories of Jeypore Samasthanam measured at 12,000 square miles.
-However, the king further expanded the dominion of his kingdom by purchasing the zamindaris of Pachipenta and Madugula in the year 1910 and henceforth the limits of the kingdom was extended down to the Ghat near Itikavalsa.
-However, half of the Madugula zamindari was retained by the Estate Queen and was relinquished by her in 1928 after a court order ruled in the favour of Maharajah Ram Chandra Dev IV.
+When Vikram Dev took up the mantle, the territories of Jeypore Samasthanam measured at 12,000 square miles.
+However, the king further expanded the dominion of his kingdom by purchasing the zamindaris of Pachipenta and Madugula in the year 1910, and henceforth, the limits of the kingdom were extended down to the Ghat near Itikavalsa.
+However, half of the Madugula zamindari was retained by the Estate Queen and was relinquished by her in 1928 after a court order ruled in favour of Maharajah Ram Chandra Dev IV.
 Due to these administrative measures, the territories of Jeypore were expanded to 15,000 square miles.

 Contribution in the First World War

 Sir Vikram Dev provided essential financial aid to the British in the First World War.
 He donated an amount of one lakh Indian rupees to the First World War Fund and a thousand rupees every month till the end of the war.
 His only son Prince Ramchandra Dev IV was awarded the rank of a Lieutenant.
 He also contributed 25,000 for a fighter plane to be named after Jeypore.
-Apparently, keeping these aids in regard the British government named a street in London as ‘Jeypore Road’.
+Apparently, keeping these aids in regard, the British government named a street in London, ‘Jeypore Road’.

 Death and legacy

 Vikram Dev III died in 1920 at the age of 46 and was succeeded by his only son Maharajah Ram Chandra Dev IV.
-In 1926, the then governor of Madras, Viscount George Goschen along with the Lady Viscount inaugurated the statue of Maharajah Vikram Dev III in the premises of Surya Mahal palace.
+In 1926, the then governor of Madras, Viscount George Goschen, along with the Lady Viscount, inaugurated the statue of Maharajah Vikram Dev III in the premises of Surya Mahal Palace.